 Along with Sheridan is his calm and tolerant assistant, Maggie Cutler (Bette Davis).
 While he’s busy interfering in the lives of the Stanleys and their two nearly-adult children, Maggie is falling in love with the local newspaper editor, Bert Jefferson (Richard Travis).
 Bert is more than a newspaperman, he’s an aspiring playwright, and Maggie quickly sees he’s talented.

 Sheridan is disturbed by Maggie’s affection for Bert, and does everything he can to destroy that relationship, including employing his friend, actress Lorraine Sheldon (Ann Sheridan).
 He’s also finding an endless stream of ways to alienate the Stanleys, long overstaying his welcome.

 Lorraine, it turns out, has few scruples, and is more than willing to be a pawn in Sheridan’s plans to break up Maggie’s romance.
-Through a series of hijinks involving a host of colorful characters, the division between Sheridan and Maggie grows, until the final resolution in their relationship takes place.
+Through a series of hijinks involving a host of colorful characters, the division between Sheridan and Maggie grows, until Maggie reaches her final straw.

 There are multiple sub-plots throughout the film, almost too many to keep track of, involving a gullible doctor, a possible elopement, a faked engagement and an elderly sister with a dark past.

 This was a different role for Bette Davis, who, at the height of her early career, deliberately chose this co-starring part as a departure from characters she’d been playing in recent films.
 She’d anticipated working with John Barrymore, who was unable to play Whiteside because of his deteriorating health.
 Ultimately, it was decided Monty Woolley would reprise his Broadway role, despite being relatively unknown to movie audiences.

 The Man Who Came to Dinner is a fun film about human foibles, large and small, and the worst kind of house guest imaginable: the one who never plans to leave.